lokeuei/slate/source/includes/_restgettax.md

 **CompanyCode:** string [25], *optional*

 The code that identifies the company in the AvaTax account in which the document should be posted.
-This code is declared during the company setup in the <a href="https://admin-development.avalara.net/" target="_blank">AvaTax Admin Console</a>.
+This code is declared during the company setup in the <a href="https://admin-development.avalara.net/" target="_parent">AvaTax Admin Console</a>.
 If no value is passed, the document will be assigned to the default company.

 **CustomerCode:** string [50], *required*